-SoCalGas has implemented an SAP-based material traceability system for tracking pipe, valves, fitting and equipment (PVFE) from the manufacturer to procurement, construction and project closeout and through retirement.
+SoCalGas has implemented an SAP-based material traceability system for tracking pipe, valves, fitting and equipment (PVFE) from the manufacturer to procurement, construction, project closeout and through retirement.
 The initial phase is focused on large-sized high pressure PVFE and will expand to include the relevant utility PVFE portfolio of materials.
+In addition, a standardized tracking and traceability level system has been established to aid in verifying that the material traceability requirements for each material are documented and centralized in respective material specifications (MSPs).

-Material traceability focuses on record retention but also implements stage gates and business controls for the typical quality management aspects of material procurement and installation such as inspection, goods receipt and release, fabrication and performance testing, staging and reconciliation (i.e., return to inventory, scrap, or transfer).
-SoCalGas is also one of the first utilities in the nation to expand this effort to include material traceability on Complex Facilities (non-linear assets such as compressors, turbines, underground storage, wellheads, etc.) and their critical auxiliary components, as well as high pressure assets of other mediums (oil, water, glycol, etc.).
+Material traceability is the ability to verify the history, installed location, and application of material identification, such as markings, and the retention of records.
+To validate material traceability, verification points and business controls are utilized for the typical quality management aspects of material procurement and installation.
+Such verification points and business controls include material inspection, goods receipt and release, fabrication and performance testing, staging and reconciliation (i.e., return to inventory, scrap, or transfer).

+SoCalGas is also one of the first utilities in the nation to expand this effort to include material traceability on Complex Facilities, where these are defined as non-linear assets of all mediums such as compressors, turbines, underground storage, wellheads and other skid assemblies that may also include linear (pipe) and critical auxiliary components.
+Critical auxiliary components include any component that is critical to the function of high pressure PVFE and would not be able to function without, which may or may not be pressure bearing and may host other mediums (e.g., oil, water, glycol, and electricity) besides natural gas.